Days to Hours Converter

 Yes.
 For example, 2.5 days × 24 = 60 hours.

 No. This is a pure unit conversion.
-For calendar ranges, use the Date Difference Calculator.
+For real calendar ranges that cross DST or time zones, use the Date Difference Calculator.

 Where’s hours → days?